 Land Surveying Industry Certification / Licensing

-The NCEES (National Council of Examiners for Engineering and Surveying) develops, administers, and scores both the FS (Fundamentals of Surveying) exam and the PS Principles and Practice of Surveying (PS) exam which is the final step in the process to licensure.
-Additional information on the FS or PS exam (including exam dates, fees, exam content, sample exams, etc) can be found on the NCEES website, ncees.org/exams.
+The NCEES develops, administers, and scores both the FS exam and the Principles and Practice of Surveying (PS) exam.
+Information on the FS or PS exam (including exam dates, fees, exam content, sample exams, etc.) can be found on the NCEES website.

 Two years or more of land surveying-related work experience.